-Baby boomers for example, are attracted to a fulfilling retirement with an element of adventure.
+Baby boomers, for example, are attracted to a fulfilling retirement with an element of adventure.
 Rather than cruising around Alaska, they’d rather explore the state’s mountain peaks and hike its snowy glaciers.
-And, while sailing and yachting remain popular for travelers of all ages, nowadays those travelers can rent a submarine to explore the undersea world.
+And, while sailing and yachting remain popular for travellers of all ages, nowadays those travellers can rent a submarine to explore the undersea world.
 Or, in order to foster global consciousness, a family’s African safari trip might just include a human-connection component for their children, having them volunteer with local communities.

 - Do your research.

 Assess both your destination’s conditions and your own physical condition.
 The more exciting a trip sounds, the more you must evaluate your preparedness.
-The Centers for Disease Control and Prevention (CDC) emphasizes the “three P’s” of safe and healthy travel: Be proactive, prepared and protected.”
-This means visiting your doctor before booking to make sure you’re in good health and physical condition and that you receive any required and recommended inoculations.
+You may need to visit your doctor before booking to make sure you’re in good health and physical condition and that you receive any required and recommended inoculations.